Sweet Ruin

 Publisher Description

-Thirty-five-year-old Elayna Leopold lives with her young family in suburban New Jersey.
-Working from home so that she can raise her six-year-old daughter, Hazel, while her husband, Paul, puts in long hours as a corporate lawyer, Elayna is typical of women who spend their twenties chasing dreams in the city only to spend their thirties chasing children in the suburbs.
-Yet no one knows better than she that life can change in an instant.
-Two years ago her infant son died, sending her into a deep depression from which she is just emerging.
-Awakening now to the idea that she can want more than simply to get through the day, Elayna finds herself suddenly -- thrillingly -- craving life's passions again.
-When she meets Kevin, a young artist with whom she begins to spend more and more time during Paul's absences, Elayna discovers a version of herself she thought was gone forever.
+Elayna Leopold, thirty-five, works from home in New Jersey so that she can raise her young daughter, Hazel, while her husband puts in long hours as a lawyer in New York.
+Elayna is typical of women who spend their twenties chasing dreams in the city only to spend their thirties chasing children in the suburbs.
+Yet no one knows better than she that life can change instantly.
+Two years ago, her infant son died, sending her into a depression from which she's just emerging.
+Now, suddenly—thrillingly—Elayna finds herself craving life's passions again.
+When she meets Kevin, a young artist and neighbor, she discovers a version of herself she thought was gone forever.
 As she uncovers yearnings that could destroy everything she cherishes, a threat to Hazel emerges from an unlikely source, making Elayna's choices and decisions that much more critical.

 PUBLISHERS WEEKLY